 1. Aerosolization of Pathogens: When water and detergent are sprayed at high pressure onto outdoor surfaces, they can dislodge and aerosolize pathogens present on the surfaces.
 These pathogens can then be inhaled by humans, increasing the risk of respiratory infections and diseases.

-See also How To Use A Pressure Washer With A Water Tank
+See also Can You Use A Pressure Washer Without An Outside Tap

 2. Contamination of Surrounding Areas: The water and debris that are washed away during pressure washing can contaminate the surrounding areas, including sidewalks, driveways, and nearby vegetation.
 If these areas are frequented by humans or animals, there is a risk of disease transmission through contact with contaminated surfaces.